gcarreno/TestIPScanner/README.md

 ## Known bugs

-- The IP Edit component needs to be focused in order to refresh internal fields right after starting up the application For some reason, when the `TINIPropStorage` fills in the `TIPEdit.Text` property, the component does not refresh the internal fields.
+- The IP Edit component needs to be focused in order to refresh internal fields right after starting up the application.
+    For some reason, when the `TINIPropStorage` fills in the `TIPEdit.Text` property, the component does not refresh the internal fields.